Breadcrumb

 The Wittenberg Series

 All events are admission-free, and doors open 30 minutes prior to the beginning of each one.
 All facilities are accessible without climbing stairs.
-Audio-description services and interpreters will be provided with 72-hour notice prior to each event.
-Questions may be sent to wittseries@wittenberg.edu.
+Questions, including inquiries about audio-description and interpreters, may be sent to wittseries@wittenberg.edu.

 Weaver Chapel